DBDA15/data-cleansing/readme.md

 This application uses the Apache Spark/Flink Frameworks to find similar users in the Netflix user data set.
 Users are compared based on the movies they rated, the rating value itself gets ignored.

+The algorithm as well as results are discussed in Chapter 8 (p.20–24) of our [technical report Distributed Data Analysis with Apache Spark and Apache Flink](Distributed_Big_Data_Analytics.pdf).

 BUILD
 ----
 Use Java 7 and maven package